 Though they are pretty new to residential solar systems, solar batteries have recently become much more popular - particularly with the introduction and subsequent marketing of the Tesla Powerwall.
 Project Solar does not always recommend batteries, but we do offer them.

+Though we do offer them, we don't always recommend batteries.
 This article will outline the following:

 - Battery Downsides